jmarotta-hs/reapo/_docs/roadmap.md

+- add toast component to TUI
+- show user has been logged out
+- what to do if user is logged in
+- show user has been logged in when successful

 - Anthropic login

+- Auto compaction

 - Add tools for parity with opencode

 - Anthropic prompt caching

+- Cerebras / OpenAPI provider

 - refactor out slash commands "/" and file/dir references "@"
 - refactor update.go

 - mark todo as in progress

+- cancel API calls

+- Add toast component

 - Drill down to individual files with chat on left and file on right